 - The loving, overprotective father (Morbius)

 - The ingenue daughter learning to flirt (Altaira)

 - The straight-laced Commander Adams who’s torn between duty and his growing affection for Altaira — and the threat of the monster.

-Something that’s quite unusual for the time (and to this day) is the thought that wentinto the alien Krell.
-Who, judging by their doorways, are clearly not human.
+Something that’s quite unusual for the time (and to this day) is the thought that went into the alien Krell.
+Judging by their doorways, are clearly not human.
 All that we can see of them is what they’ve left behind.

 Are there any negatives?
 The only things that come to mind is the villain of the movie.
 The monster from the Id.
 It is clearly a Disney cartoon.
 It would frankly have been better to have never seen the monster at all, only it’s outline.
 But as I say, it’s a minor quibble.

 A dutiful robot named Robby speaks 188 languages.
 An underground lair provides astonishing evidence of a populace a million years more advanced than Earthlings.
 There are many wonders on Altair-4, but none is greater or more deadly than the human mind.
 Forbidden Planet is the granddaddy of tomorrow, a pioneering work whose ideas and style would be reverse-engineered into many cinematic space voyages to come.
 Leslie Nielsen portrays the commander who brings his spacecruiser crew to the green-skied Altair-4 world that’s home to Dr. Morbius (Walter Pidgeon), his daughter (Anne Francis), the remarkable Robby…and to a mysterious terror.
 Featuring sets of extraordinary scale and the first all-electronic musical soundscape in film history, Forbidden Planet is in a movie orbit all its own.

 Editorial review of Forbidden Planet courtesy of Amazon.com